API Reference

 Return Value

-Returns the request payload as a string.
+Returns a Promise that resolves to the request payload as a string.

 Example

-const text = request.data.text;
+const text = await request.data.text();

 console.log(`Request text: ${text}`);

-binary(): ArrayBuffer
+binary(): Promise<ArrayBuffer>

 Gets the payload of the request as an ArrayBuffer.